 Hamilton is a hip-hop musical about the life of Alexander Hamilton.
 The musical was written by Lin-Manuel Miranda after he read a biography about America's first secretary of the treasury (Murray 2019).
 Hamilton premiered Off-Broadway in January 2015, with a diverse cast and Miranda playing the leading role.
 Despite the fact that the concept of a hip-hop musical about the life of one of America's founding fathers sounds rather strange, the musical was nearly an instant success and moved to Broadway later in 2015.
-Since then, the musical has begun its circulation not just across America, but has made the journey to London as well.
+Since then, the musical has begun its circulation across America and also in London.
 Hamilton has won numerous awards and continues to garner acclaim even though it opened almost half a decade ago.
-Miranda has explained that Hamilton's rise from being a poor, self-educated boy from the Carribean to one of George Washington's most trusted advisors resembles the lives of many successful rappers and embodies the spirit of hip-hop (Murray 2019).
+Miranda has explained in many interviews that upon reading about the life of Hamilton, he came to the conclusion that his rise from being a poor, self-educated boy from the Carribean to one of George Washington's most trusted advisors resembles the lives of many successful rappers and embodies the spirit of hip-hop (Murray 2019).

 Hamilton is arguably one of the best lyrical works of our time and deals with a wide array of subjects-from war and politics to love and scandal.
-Additionally, another major topic reflected throughout the musical is writing.
-Alexander Hamilton was an accomplished writer following the Revolutionary War, and people with a passion for writing will likely find it to be even more delightful than the typical listener for this reason.
+Another major topic reflected throughout the musical is writing.
+Hamilton was an accomplished writer following the Revolutionary War, and although everyone should listen to and enjoy this masterful work, people with a passion for writing will likely find it to be even more delightful than the typical listener for this reason.
 Writers might even consider listening to the music of Hamilton while doing their own writing.
-Miranda's Hamilton could easily provide the soundtrack to any field of writing; however, it is particularly useful for authors writing argumentative and romantic works, and for those experiencing writer's block as well.
+Miranda's Hamilton could easily provide the soundtrack to any field of writing; however, it is particularly useful for authors writing argumentative and romantic works and for those experiencing writer's block.